Tickaroo/tikxml/docs/AnnotatingModelClasses.md

 ```

 `TikXml` will read `<bookstore>` and `<inventory>` without the extra cost of allocating such an object.
-It will also take that "virtual" nodes into account when writing xml.
+It will also take that "virtual emulated" nodes into account when writing xml.

 Please note that this is not **XPath**.
 It looks similar to XPath, but XPath is not supported by `TikXml`.